 What skill level is next?

-Head down is another new flight adventure, a new orientation that will require a complete new set of understanding and skill set.
-The learning process to get to a competent head down flyer can be long but certainly rewarding.
-The beginning of your progression is highlighted here along with the lesson plans which will outline the first few necessary steps to beginning your head down flying!
+Flying Head Down is another new flight adventure.
+It is an orientation that will require a completely new skill set, but also relies on all of the skills you have learned leading up to it - Belly, Back, and Sit flying.
+The beginning of your progression is highlighted here along with the lesson plans which will outline the first few necessary steps to begin learning to safely fly Head Down.